Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 There was a second or so’s delay in the signal to Cimbrean groundside from Armstrong Station, but Dog was used to that.

-Julian was too, and nodded as he listened with a small chuckle at the end. *"I’m surprised Hephaestus don’t wanna shove you in front of the camera,"* he said. *"Interstellar trade is kind of a big deal…And y’ain’t* ***that*** *ugly."*
+Julian was too, and nodded as he listened with a small chuckle at the end. *"I’m surprised Hephaestus don’t wanna shove you in front of the camera,"* he said. *"Interstellar trade is kind of a big deal...
+And y’ain’t* ***that*** *ugly."*

 Dog showed him an affectionate middle finger between friends, sharing the laugh.